Special Weather Statement issued for Chambers, Lee by NWS - NewsBreak

 Special Weather Statement issued for Chambers, Lee by NWS

-Effective: 2021-08-10 12:20:00 CDT Expires: 2021-08-10 13:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Chambers; Lee Strong thunderstorms will impact portions of northwestern Lee and southeastern Chambers Counties through 145 PM CDT At 121 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from Valley to Oak Bowery to near Notasulga.
-Movement was nearly stationary.
+Effective: 2021-08-09 15:48:00 CDT Expires: 2021-08-09 16:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Chambers; Lee A strong thunderstorm will impact portions of north central Lee and southern Chambers Counties through 415 PM CDT At 349 PM CDT, Doppler radar was tracking a strong thunderstorm over Sturkie, or near Lafayette.
+This storm was nearly stationary.
 HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Auburn, Opelika, Valley, Lanett, Notasulga, Cusseta, Beans Mill, Huguley, Auburn University, Fairfax, River View, Oak Bowery, Loachapoka, Robert G. Pitts Airport, Lanett Municipal Airport, I 85 Welcome Center At Lanett, Chewacla State Park and Mount Jefferson.
+Locations impacted include Opelika, Lafayette, La Fayette, Cusseta, Chambers County Lake, Huguley, Sturkie, Oak Bowery, Trammel Crossroads, Ridge Grove, Buffalo, West Chambers and Mount Jefferson.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0